-After a thoroughly enjoyable 90-minute sail, we arrived at The Riverhead.
+After a thoroughly enjoyable 90-minute Riverhead cruise, we arrived at The Riverhead.
 Here we enjoyed lunch and spent time at New Zealand’s oldest riverside tavern, holding the country’s second-oldest liquor license (the oldest is in Russell).

-We started our 2.5 hours of exploration time with a delicious lunch on the airy outdoor deck at the Landing Restaurant complemented by local wine matched from their handpicked cellar.
+We started our 2.5 hours of exploration time with a delicious lunch on the airy outdoor deck at the Landing Restaurant, complemented by local wine matched from their handpicked cellar.
 I enjoyed the fish of the day, which was snapper, my personal favourite.
 The addition of scallops really made this a treat.